big img

 Nearsightedness Treatment Financial Options

 All of the treatment options for nearsightedness come with a range of costs.
 As of 2022, your Health Savings Account (HSA) or your Flexible Spending Account (FSA) can be used to help pay for refractive eye surgery.
 Many insurance policies will cover all or part of the cost of glasses or contacts.
-Medicare generally only covers the cost of yearly eye exams, and does not cover the cost of myopia treatments.
+Medicare generally only covers the cost of yearly eye exams and does not cover the cost of myopia treatments.

 .